 Five reasons to study biomedical engineering at Surrey

-Our biomedical engineering degrees are accredited by the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET) so you can be confident that what you’re studying reflects current industry needs.
-The IMechE and IET accreditations mean that our MEng programme fully meets the academic requirements to become a Chartered Engineer, while our BEng programme partially meets the academic requirement and can be supplemented by further study.
+Our biomedical engineering degrees are accredited by the Institution of Mechanical Engineers (IMechE) and Institution of Engineering and Technology (IET), which means you’ll be well on the way towards chartered status after studying at Surrey.
+Our MEng courses fully meet the academic requirements to become a Chartered Engineer, while our BEng programmes partially meet the academic requirement and can be supplemented by further study.

 4. Compete in prestigious competitions

 Learning at Surrey isn’t just about lecture theatres and labs.
 Our students enter prestigious challenges run by organisations such as IET, IMechE and the Engineering Trust - improving their knowledge and presentation skills while raising their professional profile.

 Emma Wright won the coveted Cadzow Smith Award – given to just one final year student from across 11 universities.
 Amie Buttle was awarded the 2020 IET Dennis Hill Award for her research into Alzheimer’s and Giulia Creed won the 2020 NAFEMS (International Association for Engineering Modelling) Students Award for her project on peristalsis (an essential function of the digestive system).

 You’ll benefit from fantastic facilities such as our:

 - Newly fitted state-of-the-art microengineering facilities, clinical-grade human movement lab, and unique bioelectronic laboratory